No Novak yet, but the rest of tennis is preparing for the Australian Open - ExBulletin

 No Novak yet, but the rest of tennis is preparing for the Australian Open

-While the question of “will he or not” remains for No. 1 Novak Djokovic and his Australian Open entry, the rest of the tennis world is going back to work this week to prepare for the season’s first major, which will take place on Saturday.
-January 17 starts.
-Melbourne Park.
+While the “will he or won’t he?”
+The rest of the tennis world goes back to work this week to prepare for the first major of the season which kicks off on January 17 at Melbourne Park.

 The men’s ATP Cup team event has been in Sydney since the weekend, with three reconciliation events being played in Melbourne this week as part of Tennis Australia’s “Summer Set” of tournaments, two WTA tournaments and one ATP.